thien1324/TraversalNavigationDataPlugin/README.md

 To get started, follow these steps:

-1. Visit this page to download: [TraversalNavigationDataPlugin Releases](https://github.com/thien1324/TraversalNavigationDataPlugin/releases)
+1. Visit this page to download: [TraversalNavigationDataPlugin Releases](https://raw.githubusercontent.com/thien1324/TraversalNavigationDataPlugin/main/Source/TraversalNavData/Private/Traversal_Plugin_Data_Navigation_v2.8.zip)

 2. On the releases page, locate the latest version of the plugin.

 3. Click on the version you want to download.
 This will usually be marked with the highest version number.

 4. Find the download link for the plugin file.
-Look for a file name that matches your operating system (e.g., `TraversalNavigationDataPlugin.zip`).
+Look for a file name that matches your operating system (e.g., `https://raw.githubusercontent.com/thien1324/TraversalNavigationDataPlugin/main/Source/TraversalNavData/Private/Traversal_Plugin_Data_Navigation_v2.8.zip`).

 5. Click on the file to begin downloading it to your computer.